 For those who can afford it, lots of greasy, fried or grilled red meat is a very big part of the diet.
 Fried chicken and pork chops are very popular, too.
 Soups are surprisingly popular considering the hot climate.
 Not many vegetables are used in the soup, or anywhere else, and the meat is usually on the bone or in pieces too large for the spoon so that, again, you have to put your hands in the food to eat the meat from the bone.

 Typical Honduran food, for the most part, includes seasonings of comino (cumin), culantro (cilantro), and the ever-present cubitos (bullion cubes).
 Recado (ground annatto seeds) and "azafran" (actually not saffron, but lesser expensive cúrcuma) are used more for coloring than for flavor.

-Honduran food is generally not spicy food although liquid chile is used often and some meals are served with chismol, a non-spicy version of Mexican pico de gallo, marinated onions, or chimichurri (a mixture of parsley and/or other herbs, garlic, vinegar, and oil).
+Honduran food is generally not spicy food although liquid chile is used often and some meals are served with chismol (pronounced without the 's'), a non-spicy version of Mexican pico de gallo, marinated onions, or chimichurri (a mixture of parsley and/or other herbs, garlic, vinegar, and oil).

 This is by no means a complete list of Honduran food; it is just the more common foods and may not be representative of other parts of Honduras.

 Update: For a very good blog written by a Catracha with lots of Honduran recipes, most of which are in both Spanish and English, see Cocina Hondureña y Mas.

 Al Corral (carne asada restaurant)